Click here for a broader discussion about this topic.

 We spend a third of our lives in bed, so where we sleep really matters.
 Feeling comfortable and safe is even more important when we are sick or sad or scared – many of us get under the duvet when life threatens to overwhelm us.
-We watch TV in bed, make love, read, talk, play with the children, dream and Zoom.
+We watch TV in bed, make love, read, talk, play with the children, sleep like a starfish, dream and Zoom.
 Across the developed world, beds have been getting larger, but is this trend affecting the residents of care homes?

 If you can help by clicking on this survey and answering a few questions or by inviting others to do so, I’d be grateful.
 The results will be posted on this webpage as they become available.